InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

       <td>6 bits</td>
       <td>
-        CMP Screen number at which consent was given for a user with the CMP that last updated this TC String
+        CMP Screen number at which consent was given for a user with the CMP that last updated this TC string
       </td>
       <td>
         The number is a CMP internal designation and is CmpVersion specific.